elinordin/portfolio-2.0/README.md

 ### :checkered_flag: Goals:
 - [x] Redesign and build a new portfolio that I am proud to show.
 I want to make a clean and interactive website that lets the user explore but still makes it easy to find the most essential information.
 I also want to send of a professional but playful vibe with the design and make the visitor curious to know more.
 - [x] Try out SASS
-- [ ] Work with animations in React
 - [x] Practice making user stories in my Kanban board
 - [ ] Apply and practice testing